How to Run a Docker Image as a Container?

 What Is a Docker Image?

-In simple terms, a Docker image is a package that includes everything - application code, libraries, dependencies, and the runtime environment - needed to run an application.
+A Docker image is a package that includes everything - application code, libraries, dependencies, and the runtime environment - needed to run an application.

 Once you have a Docker image, you can use it to create one or more Docker containers that house the application.